sarahbaker/www.bakertunes.com/about/index.md

 My first experience of recording for film came when I was sixteen.
 My Dad had made an animated video that was published by the _Bible Society_ and I did all the background music and songs on a keyboard in one of our bedrooms at home.
 I loved the creativity and was totally absorbed in it all.

-From 1991-1994 I did a  Bmus degree at Birmingham University and had piano lessons with Alison Pottinger at the Birmingham Conservatoire.
-During these three years I specialised in performance, electronic composition and orchestration, going on to do a Masters in Performance Studies at the Conservatoire from 1995-1997.
-I already had work with the Birmingham Music Services as a pianist in a school and my vocal teaching in the primary classroom developed from there.
+From 1991-1994 I took a Bmus degree at Birmingham University and studied piano with Alison Pottinger at the Birmingham Conservatoire.
+During these three years I specialised in performance, electronic composition and orchestration, going on to do a Masters in Performance Studies at the Birmingham Conservatoire from 1995-1997.
+During this time I performed in master classes, including those with Peter Donohoe and Philip Martin, and was a finalist in several competitions.

 I have now worked in music education for over twenty years and have gradually developed my skills as a songwriter and arranger.
 The [Music Shakers](www.musicshakers.com) CD project was a great opportunity to try new styles and technologies, and I am really pleased to have worked with [Starshine Music](www.starshinemusic.co.uk) and [Edgy Productions](www.edgyproductions.com) more recently.